When querying the Person API endpoint, what type of information is needed in order to provide back data?

 We are most likely to pull social profile URLs.
 The most common social profile URLs are Twitter, Facebook, and Google+.
-If we bring back a Twitter we will bring back Klout scores and topics associated with the data you send us.
 The next most likely are title, location, gender, and age.

 What we pull for a given query is highly dependent on factors like the person's social media presence, how current their email address is, their privacy settings on various social networks, etc. You can find a full list of social network types returned by our Person API endpoint here.